nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Setting_Up_Two-Factor_Authentication.md

 ## The second-factor token

-The <span class="wysiwyg-underline">6 digit code</span> displayed on your app can now be used as the second factor in the authentication process.
+The 6 digit code displayed on your app can now be used as the second factor in the authentication process.
 This code rotates every 30 seconds, and it **can only be used once**.
 This means that you can only try logging in to the lander node once every 30 seconds.